 Incorrect Overlapping Path with Your Riding Mower

 It may take a little practice to accurately figure out the right spacing for each path.
-Figuring the right spacing will allow you to get the best cut while saving on time.
+Figuring out the right spacing will allow you to get the best cut while saving time.

 Riding Mower Deck Shell is Damaged